tighten/tlint/readme.md

     ->with('value', 'Hello, World!');
 ```

-> In this case [TLint](https://github.com/tighten/tlint) will warn if you are not using the **B)** method.
+In this case TLint will warn if you are not using the **B)** method.
-> This example is a sort of "meta layer" of code linting, allowing teams to avoid higher level sticking points of code review / discussions.
+This example is a sort of "meta layer" of code linting, allowing teams to avoid higher level sticking points of code review / discussions.

-> TLint also has more immediately useful lints that can supplement your editor/IDE, see list below.

-TLint is meant to be paired with other tooling and is designed to pick up where tools like [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) and [PHP Coding Standards Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) leave off.
-If a linter/formatter is available in either of these tools its functionality will not be replicated here.

-One way to use TLint is through [Duster](https://github.com/tighten/duster/) which automatically installs and configures TLint and [Tighten Coding Standard](https://github.com/tighten/tighten-coding-standard/).

-### How does TLint fit into the Tighten Standards Ecosystem?

-TLint is intended to work along side tools like Laravel Pint, to catch issues other tools can't.
-We recommend using [Duster](https://github.com/tighten/duster) to install and configure TLint with a suite of tools to provide the best coverage for your project.

 ## Usage